 Orly Maimon - Entrepreneur coordinator at Yad-Mordechai school:

-Thank you for the hosting and the idea.
-The meeting was great, the organization and fruitful thinking of the kids.
-You managed to bring them to far away places in a small amount of time.
+Thank you for hosting and for the idea.
+The meeting was great; the organization and fruitful thinking of the kids.
+You managed to transport them to far away places in a small amount of time.

 Ronit Cohen - Entrepreneurship teacher at Yad-Mordechai school:

-Amazing is the art of cooperation that brings the kids to a sort of small global village, and that's not just a saying but a reality, too.
+The art of cooperation that brings the kids to a sort of small global village is amazing, and that's not just a saying, it's a reality, too.
 Cooperation between schools should be encouraged.
 It was a phenomenal visit and brought out the best in the kids in terms creative thinking.

 Hava Matityahu - Kaplan school: